neekware/fullerstack/README.md

 # Visit frontend (on mac use open, on windows, just type it in)
 open http://localhost:4200

-# Register / Login and take the site for a spin
+# Signup / Login and take the site for a spin
 # Note superuser account is set in your .env (refer to AUTH_SUPERUSER_EMAIL, AUTH_SUPERUSER_PASSWORD)
 ```